• Skip to primary navigation

 Let's start with the filling!
 The vegetable layer is simplistic yet delicious.

-I am adding sauteed spinach to the sauteed vegetables in the pan on the stove.
+I am adding the spinach to the mushrooms mixture in the pan.

 The raw, fresh spinach is added after the garlic, mushrooms, and onions are browned.
 Lastly, the spinach is added and wilted within minutes when added to the hot mushrooms and onion.